A new Global Travel Taskforce to support the travel industry and the safe recovery of international travel has been launched by the UK government

 What steps can be taken to increase consumer confidence to support the recovery of international travel.

-The task force will work with the travel industry on implementation and identify options to reduce the self-isolation period currently in place.
+The Global Travel Taskforce will work with the travel industry on implementation and identify options to reduce the self-isolation period currently in place.
 This will include looking at a single test taken after a period of self-isolation, provided by the private sector and at the cost of the passenger.

 It will also explore alternative testing models, including pilot schemes with partner countries to determine whether self-isolation could be undertaken pre-departure.